-The video content is the same for all three options.
+The video content is the same for both options.
 The unique features of the online option include online assessments (Grades 5–12 only), online teacher support materials, grade book for online assessments, and unique community features.

 The Distance Learning Online with books option includes all the essential student materials.
 Abridged Teacher's Editions are available online in PDF format.
 Printed Teacher's Editions are not included with the Distance Learning Online option but are available for purchase with a discount.

 The Teacher Support Materials become available online when the parent logs in.